History of NCEPOD

 The NHS Quality Accounts in England have classified participation in our work as a requirement.

-Guidelines on Compliance with NCEPOD
+Guidelines on compliance with NCEPOD

 NCEPOD regards compliance for individual clinicians as: completing NCEPOD questionnaires when requested to do so, and taking cognisance of recommendations arising out of our reports which are relevant to their practice.
 Clinicians may also wish to use our audit tools in order to facilitate local audits.
 This activity should be considered during their annual appraisal.